Vanisher: Powers and abilities

-The Vanisher is a mutant that possesses the ability to teleport himself, his clothes, and an undetermined amount of additional mass.
-Apparently, the Vanisher traverses the Darkforce Dimension when teleporting from one place on Earth to another.
+Vanisher is a mutant with the ability to teleport himself, his clothes, and an undetermined amount of additional mass.
+Apparently, Vanisher traverses the Darkforce Dimension when teleporting from one place on Earth to another.
 His power appears to be psionic in nature.
-The limits on the Vanisher's teleportation range and the maximum amount of mass he can teleport with himself are unknown, but he was able to teleport himself and several others from southern California to New York without any visible strain.
-The Vanisher has a subconscious extrasensory ability that prevents him from materializing part or all of his body within a solid object, even if he has never before been to the area he is teleporting to.
-This allows the Vanisher to teleport with greater ease than Nightcrawler.
+The limits on Vanisher's teleportation range and the maximum amount of mass he can teleport with himself are unknown, but he was able to teleport himself and several others from southern California to New York without any visible strain.
+Vanisher has a subconscious extrasensory ability that prevents him from materializing part or all of his body within a solid object, even if he has never before been to the area he is teleporting to.
+This allows Vanisher to teleport with greater ease than Nightcrawler.
 His powers once interacted with those of Nightcrawler, sending them both into alternate dimensions.

-The Vanisher has used guns which shoot gas or energy beams.
+Vanisher has used guns which shoot gas or energy beams.
 He also once reprogrammed Sentinel robots to do his bidding and can fluently speak Portuguese.

 Other versions

 Age of Apocalypse

-In the dark reality known as Age of Apocalypse, the Vanisher was part of Apocalypse's supremacist rulership.
+In the dark reality known as Age of Apocalypse, Vanisher was part of Apocalypse's supremacist rulership.
 He was ordered to retrieve Magneto's child while Apocalypse kept the X-Men's leader busy.
-The Vanisher was able to locate Charles Lensherr in the Morlock Tunnels, but he was in the possession of the robotic French maid Nanny who killed the Vanisher to protect the baby Charles.
+Vanisher was able to locate Charles Lensherr in the Morlock Tunnels, but he was in the possession of the robotic French maid Nanny who killed Vanisher to protect the baby Charles.

 House of M

-In the "House of M" reality, the Vanisher works with Pyro under the authority of Exodus as part of the mutant supremacist rulership of Australia.
-They are opposed by the Hulk who is mad that his native friends have been harassed.
+In the "House of M" reality, Vanisher works with Pyro under the authority of Exodus as part of the mutant supremacist rulership of Australia.
+They are opposed by the Hulk, who is mad that his native friends have been harassed.